 If you get hungry or thirsty as you explore there are 3 different restaurants within the gardens but they tend to be on the pricey side.
 We found the centrally located Casa Verde fine for a coffee and snack but you can always refill your water bottle at one of the many water fountains in the gardens.

 Top Tip: Download this article as a self-guided walking tour on your smartphone.
 Check out our Singapore city walk on gpsmycity.com

 The numbers for the emergency services in Singapore are:

 Insurance - make sure you are covered by good travel insurance before visiting Singapore as with anywhere.
 Healthcare is excellent but can prove very costly over prolonged periods.

-Vaccinations – seek the advice of your healthcare provider before traveling to Singapore to check for any specific vaccinations or boosters you’ll need.
-Most people shouldn’t need to worry if just staying for a few days.
+Vaccinations - seek the advice of your healthcare provider before travelling to Singapore to check for any specific vaccinations or boosters you'll need.
+Most people shouldn't need to worry about just staying for a few days.
 Further advice can be found on the Fit4Travel website (UK).

 Malaria - there is a very low to zero risk status for Singapore but Dengue Fever is endemic to the region.
 The general advice is to take the usual precautions to avoid mosquito bites.
 If you think you are in a higher risk category seek advice before you go as above.

 Tap Water - is safe to drink in Singapore.
 Remember to stay well hydrated in the high humidity.

 Food - hygiene standards are very high in Singapore but when eating out use your common sense and avoid anywhere that looks unclean or poorly maintained.